 Novaculite was desired as a raw material for chipped-stone tools far beyond Arkansas.
 Archeologists have found novaculite artifacts on sites in Missouri, Oklahoma, Texas, Louisiana, Mississippi, Tennessee, and Alabama.
-Some Indians traveled to the Ouachita Mountains to get novaculite, but most probably traded finished or partly finished novaculite tools from community to community.
+Some Indians traveled to the Ouachita Mountains to get novaculite, but most probNovaculite is a unique rock found only in the Ouachita Mountains of Arkansas and Oklahoma, and in southwest Texas.

+ably traded finished or partly finished novaculite tools from community to community.
 Since stone for making tools was in short supply in the Delta region, Indians there would welcome novaculite tools.

-Even before its commercial use for whetstones, American Indians guarried novaculite from outcrops on mountain ridges in the Ouachita Mountains of Arkansas.
+Even before its commercial use for whetstones, American Indians quarried novaculite from outcrops on mountain ridges in the Ouachita Mountains of Arkansas.
 Battered outcrops, quarry pits and trenches, stone hammers, and refuse from preliminary chipping are key evidence of this ancient activity.
-Over 120 novaculite guarries have been recorded as archeological sites in Arkansas.
+Over 120 novaculite quarries have been recorded as archeological sites in Arkansas.
 Novaculite quarries, which extend for several miles along some mountain ridges, are some of the largest archeological sites in Arkansas, if not the United States.
 The size of these quarries shows the importance of novaculite as a resource for ancient residents and the intensity of its use in the past.